borisrod/etl/README.md

 Features
 ========

- * Create a simplified interface for interaction with etl tasks
+ * A simplified interface for interaction with etl tasks

    ```php
    $processor->run($taskName, $options);